alexleonova/portfolio/src/work/website-redesign-for-international-shipping-company-cargoloop.md

 1. ### Research and Analysis:

-   I started by researching CargoLoop's competitors and analyzing their website designs.
-While many competitors had outdated designs, this research helped me understand the industry standards and identify areas for improvement.
+   I began by analyzing the initial design provided by a previous designer and conducting thorough competitor analysis.
+I focused on content structure and design trends, gathering client-approved references to inform my approach.
-2. ### Prototyping:
+2. ### Prototyping & Information Architecture:

-   Based on the client's requirements and my research, I created low-fidelity prototypes to establish the overall structure and information architecture of the website.
+   Next, I developed initial prototypes for key pages, collaborating closely with the client to refine the layout and information hierarchy.
+This process involved multiple iterations based on client feedback, ensuring we achieved the right balance of information and visual appeal.
-3. ### Visual Design:
+3. ### Visual Design Development:

-   After gaining approval for the prototypes, I focused on the visual design aspects.
-I followed design principles such as using large typography, incorporating CargoLoop's brand color (orange) as an accent, and emphasizing the use of video and animation throughout the website.
+   I established a design system featuring large typography and a bright orange accent color (the client's corporate color).
+I created mockups for both desktop and mobile versions, incorporating video content instead of static images for a more dynamic feel.
+Each block on the site was carefully designed with animation in mind.
 The images for the individual pages (404 page, Thank You page) were generated in Midjorney.
-4. ### Animation and Micro-interactions:
+4. ### Animation & Interaction Design:

-   To enhance the user experience, I designed various animations and micro-interactions for different elements, such as headlines and call-to-action buttons.
+   I paid special attention to animations, designing custom micro-interactions for various page elements.
+For the homepage, I developed a complex animated block, combining motion design with development to overcome technical limitations and time constraints.
+5. ### Responsive Design & Documentation:

+   I created responsive designs for seamless multi-device experiences and prepared a comprehensive style guide detailing design elements, typography, and color usage.
+I also provided animation references to guide developers in implementing interactive elements.
-5. ### Collaboration and Refinement:
+6. ### Collaboration & Implementation:

-   I worked closely with the development team, providing them with detailed documentation, animation references, and guidance.
-Throughout the implementation phase, I collaborated with the tester to identify and resolve any design-related issues.
+   Throughout the development phase, I maintained close communication with the development team.
+I worked closely with testers, clarifying design intentions and helping identify and resolve visual bugs.
+Regular design reviews ensured adherence to the original vision.
-6. ### Final Review:
+7. ### Final Review & Refinement:

-   Once the development was complete, I conducted a thorough design review to ensure the final product met the desired standards and functioned as intended.
+   After development, I conducted a thorough site-wide design review, making final adjustments to ensure design consistency and polish across all pages.

 ## Challenges

-The project had tight deadlines, and the client had specific design preferences, requiring multiple iterations before reaching final approval.
-Additionally, there were some technical limitations that influenced design decisions, such as combining development and motion design for a complex animation block on the main page.
+* Tight deadlines requiring efficient planning and execution
+* Multiple design iterations to meet client expectations
+* Balancing aesthetic appeal with informational clarity
+* Technical limitations necessitating creative solutions

 ## Result

-The redesigned CargoLoop website achieved the desired outcomes, providing detailed information about the company's services and offerings in a modern and dynamic manner.
-The website features enhanced service pages, an updated company page, a career section for job applications, and a resources section explaining the company's overall logistics.

-From my perspective, the project allowed me to further develop my skills in animation and micro-interactions, as well as gain experience in collaborating closely with developers and testers throughout the design implementation process.
+The final product was a modern, dynamic website that successfully met the client's needs.
+It featured detailed service information, improved company representation, enhanced user experience with custom animations and video integration, a functional career page, and a comprehensive resource section.
+The project showcased my ability to handle complex redesigns, incorporate motion design elements, and work effectively within tight timeframes.